-- Student's Responsibility

-- Be prepared for all classes.

-- o Be respectful of others.

-- Actively contribute to the learning activities in class.

-- o Abide by the University Academic Integrity Policy.
+- Be prepared for all classes. - Be respectful of others. - Actively contribute to the learning activities in class. - Abide by the University Academic Integrity Policy.

-- Instructor's Responsibility
+My Responsibility as an Instructor

 - Be prepared for all classes.

 - Evaluate all fairly and equally.

 - Be respectful of all students.

 - Create and facilitate meaningful learning activities.

 - Behave according to university codes of conduct.